 If it’s superb viticulture you’re looking for, then spending some time exploring the Winelands of the Western Cape will definitely pop your cork.
 There are a staggering number of wine routes to choose from (around 560 wineries), most of which are little more than an hour, at most, out of Cape Town.

-And the socially-conscious traveller will be happy to know that SA has the largest number of Fairtrade-certified wineries in the world.
+And the socially-conscious traveller will be happy to know that South Africa has the largest number of Fairtrade-certified wineries in the world.

 The Stellenbosch wine route, the oldest wine route in the country, boasts over 300 wineries.
 Stellenbosch itself is a university town … student drinking never had it this good.
 Visit the four sub-routes of Bottelary Hills, Devon Valley Vintners, Helderberg and Simonsberg-Stellenbosch (aka Cabernet country) for a number of truly excellent reds, as well as some great sparkling wines.

 The Constantia wine route is so eye-poppingly picturesque that you won’t believe you’re barely twenty minutes out of the city centre.
 One of the first wine-producing areas in the Cape, Constantia’s viticultural history dates back to the 1600s.
 The valley is home to three of our most famous estates, the heavy-weights Buitenverwachting, Groot Constantia, and Klein Constantia, as well as Constantia Uitsig and Steenberg.